-Due to COVID-19 shutdown violations office is taking call from 9:00 AM to 2:00 PM.
+Due to COVID-19 shutdown the violations office is closed to the public.
+However we are taking calls for court matters from 9:00 AM to 4:30 PM Monday - Friday.

 Virtual Court information

 To help minimize foot traffic at the courthouse during the COVID-19 pandemic, Harrison Municipal Court will begin allowing appearances in a virtual court session using Zoom video conferencing.